 De Doelen, November 13th, 1973

-Concert Review from Algemeen Dagblad November 14, 1973
+Concert Review from Algemeen Dagblad, November 14, 1973

 Highlights:

-- The Eagles’ unparalleled harmonies were the high point of the show.
+• The Eagles’ unparalleled harmonies were the high point of the show.

-- Randy is described as the “virtuoso bassist.”
+• Randy is described as the “virtuoso bassist.”

-The Eagles Are Great Musicians
+The Eagles Are Talented Musicians

 The popularity of the young American pop group The Eagles is measured by the massive interest in their concerts yesterday and the day before yesterday in Amsterdam and Rotterdam.
 This popularity is of course, to some extent, explained since two of the four Eagles were previously part of two very renowned pop groups.
 The virtuoso bassist Randy Meisner comes from the group Poco and guitarist-banjoist Bernie Leadon played with the famous Flying Burrito Brothers.
 The musical origin of this pair impresses a clear mark on their predominantly country-rock-ish repertoire.